hmashruf/hello-world/README.md

 # hello-world
-This repository contains codes for HelloWorld program for beginners to program Core Java Fundamentals: learning by coding.
+This repository contains codes for HelloWorld program for beginners to program Java Fundamentals.